Nelson’s Tower

 An interesting fact that is largely unknown is that an almost identical tower exists a few miles to the east.

-An octagonal structure on a hill at Knock of Alves is also octagonal and built some 20 years after Nelson’s Tower to commemorate the birth of the Duke of York.
+A monument on a hill at Knock of Alves is also octagonal and built some 20 years after Nelson’s Tower to commemorate the birth of the Duke of York.

 Colours of Cluny